*Updated 2024

 Perpetuating harmful stereotypes

-A lot of the photos taken on service trips show people suffering, reinforcing the stereotype of third-world countries being incompetent.
+A lot of the photos taken on service trips show people suffering, reinforcing the stereotype of developing countries being incompetent.
 They also justify the colonialist-like attitude that Western volunteers are the only ones who can “save” the communities they’re going to help.
 In Africa, especially, these stereotypes that the Western “white-savior complex” promotes are injurious and send the untrue message that many countries are incapable of helping themselves.

 Leaving the wrong kind of imprint